 Prevent rejection of organ transplants

-Because monoclonal antibodies are often used to suppress the immune system, they can have significant side effects such as an increased risk of infection.
+Because monoclonal antibodies are often used to suppress the immune system, they can have significant side effects such as an increased risk of infection or cancer and can also result in autoimmune disorders.